 Stroke Guidance Documents

-- Champlain Community Support Network - COVID-19 Support Services includes pharmacy & food delivery, Meals on Wheels, telephone support, transportation options, and dementia support
+- Champlain Community Support Network: COVID-19 Support Services include pharmacy and food delivery, Meals on Wheels, telephone support, transportation options, and dementia support.

-- Community and Therapy Services for Stroke Survivors in Ottawa - this week’s listing of private therapies available to persons with stroke (no change as of Dec, 2021)
+- Community and Therapy Services for Stroke Survivors in Ottawa: See the listing of private therapies available to persons with stroke (no change as of Dec, 2021)

-- CorHealth COVID-10 Resource Center for Stroke: CorHealth has provided an up-to-date listing of resources that you may find useful, like virtual rehab and online community resources.
+- CorHealth COVID-19 Resource Center for Stroke: CorHealth has provided an up-to-date listing of resources that you may find useful, such as virtual rehab and online community resources.

-- Heart and Stroke Foundation Coronavirus Resources- Information to help deal with the COVID-19 crisis for patients and caregivers living with heart disease or stroke.
-Includes medical & social services, financial assistance, peer support, physical activity & nutrition, and Government of Canada updates
+- Heart and Stroke Foundation Coronavirus Resources: Information to help deal with the COVID-19 crisis for patients and caregivers living with heart disease or stroke.
+They include medical and social services, financial assistance, peer support, physical activity and nutrition, and Government of Canada updates.

 - Mental Health Resources, Ottawa Public Health: Caregivers often don't take the time for self-care as they work to improve the health of others.
 It is normal to feel stress at this time and for this situation to affect mental health.
-Click here for a listing of some of the Mental Health Resources available to you.
+See the OPH listing of some of the Mental Health Resources available to you.

-- The University of Ottawa Heart Institute has compiled a list of resources to help keep patients informed and stay active and healthy during this difficult time.
-Click here for heart-healthy resources for secondary prevention like exercise (videos etc), nutrition, stress management and more.
+- The University of Ottawa Heart Institute: UOHI has compiled a list of resources to help keep patients informed and stay active and healthy during this difficult time.
+Heart-healthy resources for secondary prevention include exercise videos, nutrition, stress management and more.

 - Virtual & Online Care Resources Ontario: A list of virtual and online care resources has been created by the Ontario Regional Stroke Networks’ Community and Long-Term Care Group to share with persons living with the effects of stroke, families/informal caregivers, and health professionals.